junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Dinosaurs do have furs.
 Dean watches with wide eyes.

-"No wonder you always complain about *Jurassic Park* isn't accurate enough," Dean amuses.
+"No wonder you always complain about *Jurassic Park* not being accurate enough," Dean amuses.

 "I almost forget what they look like, too."
-Cas takes a few steps forward, crooking his neck to watch a gigantic Sauroposeidon biting leaves with huge interest, like a child looking at his favorite toy, or pet.
+Cas takes a few steps forward, crooking his neck to watch a gigantic Sauroposeidon biting leaves with huge interest, like a child looking at his favorite childhood toy, fascinated even after he's grown up.
 "I haven't seen them in millions of years."

 By "millions of years," he does mean it literally, Dean realizes.
 Nothing exaggerated.
 Just 66 million years before their time.
-The Earth is covered with tall ferns and dinosaurs, the air rich with wet fresh rainforest taste, he'd be in his widest dream to imagine a scene like this, and now he's right here.
+The Earth is covered with tall ferns and dinosaurs, the air rich with wet fresh rainforest moisture, he'd be in his widest dream to imagine a scene like this, and now he's right here.

 "How did they die?
 All those mysteries about dinosaurs, all the theories about their extinctions, are any of them actually right?"
 Dean asks.

 "Asteroid," Cas answers simply.

 "Of course," Dean says, somewhat unsurprised.
-It's the most popular theories after all.
+It's the most popular theory after all.

-"And let me guess, the past-you takes that asteroid out to save them?"
+"And let me guess, the past-you takes that asteroid out of orbit to save them?"

 Cas nods, eyes still lingering on the Sauroposeidon that's enjoying the leaves intently, a baby dinosaur playing round their feet.
 "You asked me to save lives, and I was trying to do exactly that.
-Are they not worth saving as much as humans?"
+Are they not worth saving as much as humans?
+They're smart, they thrive on the Earth and cover every corner of the land, just like humans do.
+Why do they have to die?"

 Dean follows his gaze, watching those creatures.
 He'll have to admit it never even really cross his mind -- guess it's just a bias as a human then, always by default prioritizing his own species on top of others.
 But for angels, all lives are just... lives.
-Not just "hairless apes" now, they must also appear no difference to a cat, a dog, an ant, in the angels' eyes.
+Not just "hairless apes" now, in angels' eyes, they must also appear no difference to a cat, a dog, an ant.
 So easy to ignore, so easy to squash.
-He wouldn't even blame other angels for thinking that now.
-Yet Cas watches him like they are something precious, something valuable -- something, no, it's some*one* -- someone worth saving, even worth die trying.
+He wouldn't even blame other angels for thinking them as insects now.
+Yet Cas only looks at him like he is something precious, something valuable -- something, no, it's some*one* -- someone worth saving, even worth die trying.
 How does that even happen?

 Turning his head, Dean realizes Cas is still waiting for his answer.
-"Yes, I guess," Dean manages to croak out.
-He can't find his voice as much as find his self now.
+"I don't know, Cas.
+The cruelty of the natural order, I guess."
+Dean manages to croak out.
+He can't find his voice as much as finding his self now.
 This trip, he really didn't expect it to be so mind-blowing and eye-opening.
 He feels small in a way he never knew before.

 "Cas, tell me something," Dean hears himself saying.
 "Human race is just one race in all those creatures, and our lives are just small ones in the human race.
-Why do you even bother keep coming to save us?"
+Why do you even bother keep coming back to us, coming to save us?"

-Cas turns fully to him now, eyes surprised by the question, the look of "why do you even have to ask".
-And after a beat, he answers, "Because you matter to me, because you're the only family I have."
+Cas turns fully to him now, eyes surprised by the question, the look of "why do you even have to ask."
+And after a beat, he answers, "Because you matter to me, Dean, because you're the only friend I have."

-After a pause, Cas adds, "All lives are worth saving, and yours --" he makes sure Dean sees his eyes when he says it, "-- worth the world to *me*."
+After a pause, Cas adds, "All lives are worth saving, and yours --" he makes sure Dean meets his eyes when he says it, "-- worth the world to *me*."

 Dean swallows, not knowing what to say.
-In the end, he has to settle with a stuttering "Yours too, to me."
+In the end, he has to settle with a stuttering "Yours too, Cas, to me."

 They watch the asteroid falling onto Earth after that.
 They can't do anything, but at least they can remember their last looks.